Nico-Mayer/rubiks-cube-solver/README.md

 cd into repo and install the following dependencies using uv.

+-   Tinker `py nativ (maybe needs to be installed on the system as brew install python-tk)`
 -   OpenCV `uv add opencv-python`
 -   Numpy `uv add numpy`
 -   Kociemba `uv add kociemba`